-Alice Lloyd College has established the General Education Requirement (51-53 semester hours minimum) to ensure that students acquire a mastery of basic communication skills as well as a background in the variety of disciplines necessary for a sound Liberal Arts Education.
+Alice Lloyd College has established the General Education Requirement (54 semester hours minimum) to ensure that students acquire a mastery of basic communication skills as well as a background in the variety of disciplines necessary for a sound Liberal Arts Education.
 The General Education Requirement consists of the Institutional Requirements and a distribution of courses to be chosen from each of three academic divisions: Humanities, Social Science, and Natural Science and Mathematics.
 Candidates for bachelor degrees from Alice Lloyd College must meet the General Education Requirement according to the following general guidelines.
 Students should check the degree requirements of a given major to determine whether for that major additional courses and/or specific courses are needed to fulfill the requirements.

-Institutional Requirements/16 hours (Minimum "C" grade required)
+Institutional Requirements/18 hours (Minimum "C" grade required)

-- 1) Freshman Composition (Eng 101 and 102) 6 hours (To be completed during the first year of enrollment or immediately following the successful completion of Eng 100) At the conclusion of Eng 102, each student will be required to take the ALC English Competency Exam (serves as the final exam).
+- 1) Freshman Composition (Eng 101 and 102) 6 hours (To be completed during the first year of enrollment or immediately following the successful completion of Eng 100\) At the conclusion of Eng 102, each student will be required to take the ALC English Competency Exam (serves as the final exam).
 The purpose of the exam is to ensure that each student has the fundamental writing skills necessary for competent academic performance on the college level.
-Students who fail the exam must audit Eng 101 and retake and pass the exam in order to receive credit for Eng 102.
 Students who have a failing grade in Eng 102 must repeat the exam upon repeating the course.
-Transfer students must pass the exam in order to receive credit for Eng 102. - 2) Physical Education (PE 103) 3 hours (To be attempted during the first year of enrollment.) - 3) Public Speaking (Comm 126) 3 hours - 4) Leadership Education (LE 101) 3 hour (Foundations of Leadership Education should be completed before the end of the sophomore year.) - 5) Computer Literacy (CIS 100) 1 hour

-ACT or SAT scores and departmental placement exams, are used to assess the proficiency of incoming students in the areas of reading, writing, basic mathematics and science.
+Transfer students must pass the exam in order to receive credit for Eng 102. - 2) Physical Education (PE 103) 3 hours (To be attempted during the first year of enrollment.) - 3) Public Speaking (Comm 126) 3 hours - 4) Leadership Education (LE 101) 3 hour (Foundations of Leadership Education should be completed before the end of the sophomore year.) - 5) Introduction to Computer Information Systems (CIS 110) 3 hours \ACT or SAT scores and departmental placement exams, are used to assess the proficiency of incoming students in the areas of reading, writing, basic mathematics and science.
 Students who score below a certain level on these tests will be assigned to English 100 and/or Math 100.
-Students enrolled in either of these courses will receive General Elective credit upon completion of each course with a grade of "C" or higher.
+Students enrolled in either of these courses will receive General Elective credit upon completion.
 Students placed in both of these courses will also be placed in FT 105.
-Students not reaching the necessary level of proficiency will receive a grade of "PR" (In Progress) and continue in the appropriate course during the following term.
+Students receiving a grade of "D" or "F" in Math 100 or Eng 100 will not be required to retake the course.